-If the family is unable to attend a scheduled interview, the family should contact HACA at least 2 business days in advance of the interview to schedule a new appointment.
+If the family is unable to attend a scheduled interview, the family should contact HACA at least 2 business days in advance of the interview to schedule a new appointment or request an alternative reexamination method.
 If a family does not attend the first scheduled interview, HACA will automatically send a second reexamination notification with a new interview appointment time.